AhmedLimem/Digital-control-of-Electronics-converters/arduino_libraries/README.md

 3/ Click "Add .ZIP Library.."

 Notes: \
--Timer1 + Timer3 for arduino uno \
+-Timer1 + Timer3 are for arduino uno \
--Arduino mega support all this libraries of timers
+-Arduino mega supports all these libraries of timers